 Some of the Outlaw Galaxy books now available:

 Outlaw Galaxy 4: Little Wind and Other Tales.
-Short story collection available at Smashwords, Payhip, Amazon, Kobo, Barnes & Noble Nook, or the Apple iBooks store.
+Short story collection available at Smashwords, Payhip, Kobo, Barnes & Noble Nook, or the Apple iBooks store.
 About 15,000 words or 45 paperback pages, reading time: about one hour.
 FREE!
+99 cents at Amazon Kindle.

 Outlaw Galaxy 3: Hunter's Truth and Other Tales.
 Short story collection available at Smashwords, Payhip, Amazon, Kobo, Barnes & Noble Nook or the Apple iBooks store.
 Read a sample.
 About 18,500 words or 53 pages, reading time: one hour.
 99 cents.